Top 20 Books International News

 Source: hemibooks.com

-13. The Color of Law: A Forgotten History of How Our Government Segregated America by Richard Rothstein: Uncovers the history of racial segregation in the United States.
+13. The Color of Law: A Forgotten History of How Our Government Segregated America by Richard Rothstein: Uncovers the history of government policies that deliberately segregated American cities, contributing to racial inequality.

 Source: hemibooks.com